eik-lib/website/docs/client.md

 This feature does the following:

-- converts a module already published to npm to esm
+- converts a module already published to NPM to ESM
 - makes it available through the asset server

 #### Example use case